Kremlin critic Navalny takes off on plane to Russia despite arrest threat | Politics

 CONUNDRUM FOR KREMLIN His return poses a conundrum for the Kremlin: jail him and risk protests and punitive Western action by turning him into a political martyr.
 Or do nothing and risk looking weak in the eyes of Kremlin hardliners.

 Navalny says the Kremlin is afraid of him.
 The Kremlin, which only refers to him as the "Berlin patient," laughs that off.
 Putin allies point to opinion polls that show the Russian leader is far more popular than Navalny, whom they call a blogger rather than a politician.
-SUPPORTERS PLAN TO GREET HIM
+POLICE DETAIN SEVERAL AT AIRPORT

-Navalny took a flight operated by Russian airline Pobeda, owned by state-controlled Aeroflot.
-His supporters plan to meet him at Moscow's Vnukovo airport despite a forecast of bitterly cold minus 20 Celsius weather and over 4,500 new coronavirus cases a day in the Russian capital.
+Some of his supporters gathered at Moscow's Vnukovo airport despite bitterly cold minus 20 Celsius weather and over 4,500 new coronavirus cases a day in the Russian capital.
+Riot police made several detentions at the airport and cleared a crowd of people waiting for Navalny to land, Reuters reporters saw.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)